 Centrale Montemartini in Rome is located in Ostiense, the neighborhood where best than anywhere else in the city you can explore the relics of the modern yet bygone industrial archaeology.

 Finding a good place to eat in Ostiense is not difficult.
 Among our go-to restaurants when in the area are the lovely Romeow Cat Bistrot for a fine vegan meal in the company of six furry friends, and Trattoria Pennestri (Via Giovanni da Empoli 5), a great new-ish place where traditional dishes are prepared and served with a modern twist.

 READ MORE: Do you want to find out more about where to eat and see in Ostiense?
 Check out my eBook Tasting Rome by Neighbourhood to discover the best restaurants in five districts, Ostiense included!

 Not far, within an easy stroll reach is former working-class Testaccio, where you can visit Rome’s Non-Catholic Cemetery and enjoy delicious traditional food in places like Felice a Testaccio or Trapizzino (Via Giovanni Branca 88) for a quick pizza/street food lunch.
-And if you feel like having a delicious dessert, here is one of my favourite gelaterias in Rome, Brivido (Via Giovanni Battista Bodoni 62B).
+And if you feel like having a delicious dessert, here is one of my favorite gelaterias in Rome, Brivido (Via Giovanni Battista Bodoni 62B).